2013: Mathematics wizard Shakuntala Devi dead

 Credited with solving some frightfully complicated arithmetic problems with apparent ease and astonishing speed, Devi's calculating skills stunned the world throughout the 1970s and 80s.
 Her sharpness often made sophisticated digital devices seem inadequate.

-The computing prodigy was born on November 4, 1939, in Bangalore, to an orthodox priestly Brahmin family.
+orthodox priestly Brahmin family.
 She may have had rebellious genes, for, her father, refusing to conform and become a priest, chose to play a circus performer, excellent in trapeze, tightrope and cannonball shows.
 When she was only three, Devi began showing great affinity with numbers.
 By the time

 Geen opmerkingen: